rithwik-01/202_new/journal.md

 - Set up database in cloud environment

 ### Challenges

-- Handling time zones for bookings
 - Managing file uploads and storage
 - Implementing proper validation for booking requests

 ## Sprint 3: Enhanced Features (April 3 - April 16, 2025)

-### Major Decisions

-1. **Review System**: Designed a review system allowing customers to rate and comment on restaurants after their visit.

-2. **Favorites Functionality**: Implemented a way for users to mark restaurants as favorites for quick access.

-3. **Admin Dashboard**: Created a comprehensive admin dashboard for system management.

 ### Achievements